Skip to content

 TradeZero offers two account types: live and paper.
 Both live under the same base URL (https://webapi.tradezero.com), accept the same auth headers, and expose the same endpoint catalog.
 The API key pair you send is what selects the environment - paper keys hit paper, live keys hit live.
 There's no separate sandbox URL to remember and no environment flag to flip in your client.

 Almost every workflow behaves identically between the two.
-The one substantive divergence is short locates, which paper accounts can't run at all.
+The one substantive divergence is short locates, which require a live account.
 This page covers that exception, how to tell paper and live apart over the API, the paper-account lifecycle, what the portal exposes for each, and what changes when you're ready to move to live.

 Paper vs live, at a glance